 Only about a week has passed, but so far so good.
 I hope he’s the type of manager who is open-minded, as this article, “Great leaders are thoughtful and deliberate…” describes.

 A good leader is intentional, understands themselves, and isn’t quick to react based on emotion.

 Those management styles get on my nerves.
 Still, I’ve had to work with people like that.
 And if it is God’s will for me to experience that sort of leadership again, I’ll trust Him for the strength and wisdom to do it.

 As a Christian in the workplace, my job is not to drive how my life flows

 as much as it is to follow God’s flow.

-For me, I must take one day at a time, stay positive, work hard and go with God’s plan.
+I must take one day at a time, stay positive, work hard, and go with God’s plan.

-What are some best practices for managers in your opinion?
+In your opinion, what are some best practices for managers?